rabbitmq/rabbitmq-website/site/prometheus.md

 ### <a id="metric-aggregation" class="anchor" href="#metric-aggregation">Aggregated and Per-Object Metrics</a>

-The scraping HTTP endpoint can produce metrics as aggregated rows or individual rows.
+RabbitMQ can return Prometheus metrics in two modes:

-By default, returned rows are aggregated by metric name.
-This significantly reduces the size of the output and makes it constant even as the number of objects (e.g. connections and queues) grows.
+1. Aggregated: metrics are aggregated by name.
+This mode has lower performance overhead with the output size constant, even as the number of objects (e.g. connections and queues) grows.

-In the per-object mode, there will be an output row for **each object-metric pair**.
+2. Per-object: individual metric for **each object-metric pair**.
 With a large number of stats-emitting entities, e.g. a lot of connections and queues, this can result in very large payloads and a lot of CPU resources spent serialising data to output.

 Metric aggregation is a more predictable and practical option for larger deployments.